|

 Stanford Business School, I started my career with Standard

-Oil Co. of California (which became Chevron, then ChevronTexaco and
+Oil Co. of California (which subsequently became Chevron, then ChevronTexaco

-I elected early retirement when the opportunity presented itself (a
+retirement when the opportunity presented itself (a buyout package

-buyout package following the merger with Gulf Oil).
-During the intervening 27 years I held
+following the merger with Gulf Oil).
+During the intervening 27

-many positions in the parent holding company, including corporate
+years I held many positions in the parent holding company, including

-consultant, international tax consultant to the general tax counsel, and
+analyst, tax consultant, international tax consultant to the general

-manager of expatriate tax services.
-I was also a director,
+tax counsel, and manager of expatriate tax services.
+I was

-vice-president and treasurer of a subsidiary, Chevron Foreign Service
+also a director, vice-president and treasurer of a subsidiary,

 for, with excellent compensation and benefits.
 The period from